 An additional Scout topic that is touched in this ServerApplication class is the Scout logging.
-As shown in Listing database installation, a static logger object is created using Scout® ScoutLogManager class.
+Scout uses SLF4J for logging.
+As shown in Listing database installation, a static logger object is created using SLF4J's LoggerFactory class.
 Events can then be logged with the logger.info method where info refers to the log level attached to this message.
-Similar to the database setup described above, the logging setup is defined in the config.ini file.
-The default setup defined for the development product is provided in Listing logging configuration.
-Further information regarding logging in Eclipse Scout is available in the Scout wiki.
-[63: Logging in Eclipse Scout: http://wiki.eclipse.org/Scout/Concepts/Logging.].
+Further information regarding logging in Eclipse Scout is available on the SLF4J home page and in the Scout wiki [51: Logging in Eclipse Scout: http://wiki.eclipse.org/Scout/Concepts/Logging.].

-5.6.
+5.7.
 Fetching Data from the Database

-Figure 85.
+Figure 68.
 Add the service operation to fetch the data for the person table.

 In the section before we have implemented and configured the SQL service to access the Derby database from the Scout server.
-And during the first server startup, the application $\tilde{B}$ database schema is created and populated with some initial data.
+And during the first server startup, the application's database schema is created and populated with some initial data.

-Now, this SQL service is ready to be used to fetch the data for the client application is person page and the company page.
-The best place to implement these data provider methods is in the server is StandardOutlineService class.
+Now, this SQL service is ready to be used to fetch the data for the client application's person page and the company page.
+The best place to implement these data provider methods is in the server's StandardOutlineService class.
 This class has been created by the Scout SDK during the initial project creation step.
 It is meant to hold the operations that fetch the data for populating the elements visible in the outline tree and outline pages.

-For the ÒMy ContactsÓ application, we first create the getPersonTableData operation as shown in Figure 000.
-In the wizard dialog enter ÒgetPersonTableDataÓ into the Operation Name field.
+For the "My Contacts" application, we first create the getPersonTableData operation as shown in Figure 000.
+In the wizard dialog enter "getPersonTableData" into the Operation Name field.
 For the return type we simply use a two dimensional object array.
 As the person page is also displayed under the company page, we need to have a way to only return the persons working for a specific company.
-To allow for this use case, we add the parameter ÒcompanyIdÓ as the first argument to the getPersonTableData operation before we close the wizard with [!Finish!] button.
+To allow for this use case, we add the parameter "companyId" as the first argument to the getPersonTableData operation before we close the wizard with [Finish] button.

 The next operation we need is the getCompanyTableData method.
 You may use the same creation steps as described above for the person table page data.
 But for fetching company table data we do not need an additional argument.
-The company page in the 0My Contacts0 application will always show all available companies.
+The company page in the "My Contacts" application will always show all available companies.

-Listing 23.
-Fetching the table data for the person and the company page of the ÒMy ContactsÓ application.
+Listing 21.
+Fetching the table data for the person and the company page of the "My Contacts" application.
 The list of persons is restricted to employees of a specific company if a company id parameter is provided.